 Why not come and stay for the weekend and visit Staffordshire?
-Camping is included on all ticket types with weekend tickets valid from Thursday 25th May through to Bank Holiday Monday 29th May. which gives you the opportunity to explore Staffordshire as well as attend an amazing festival
+Camping is included on all ticket types with weekend tickets valid from Thursday 16th September through to Monday 20th September. which gives you the opportunity to explore Staffordshire as well as attend an amazing festival

 Stafford and surrounding area